alexbyk/password/Readme.md

 if err != nil {
   panic(err)
 }

+// to skip a weakness validation hashed, err := password.HashSkipValidation("weak")

 // than fetch a hashed password and compare with provided by a user if err := password.Verify(hashed, "VeryS3cred"); err != nil {